Beach Investment Group (B.I.G.)

 This Program began operations in Fall 1995 with a single portfolio, the Seegers Fund, valued at $50,000

 - Attendance at Summer Bootcamps - Students interested in BIG are required to attend as many as (3) Bootcamp sessions during the prospective summer leading into the Fall semester.
 During these sessions, students will work together on increasing their knowledge of investment concepts and practices, gain exposure to the BIG portfolios, and improve their team-building abilities.
-Teams will present at each Bootcamp session for a panel of judges and undergo Q&A. Dates of Summer Bootcamps will be disclosed to applicants after completion of Form Application.
+Teams will present at each Bootcamp session for a panel of judges and undergo Q&A. Dates of Summer Bootcamps will be disclosed to applicants after completion of the Form Application.

 - Final Interview - Students are asked back for a formal interview round, a resume and cover letter are required